-The Kyle John Rymiszewski Foundation was founded in loving memory of our son, Kyle, who lost his life at age 15 when his heart of gold stopped beating.
+The Kyle John Rymiszewski Foundation is a nonprofit organization founded in loving memory of our son, Kyle, who lost his life at age 15 when his heart of gold stopped beating.
 At birth, Kyle was diagnosed with hypertrophic cardiomyopathy, a chronic heart disease where the myocardium (heart muscle) is thickened.
 As a result, the heart cannot relax or contract normally.
 Eventually, it can lose its ability to pump blood effectively.

-The foundation is dedicated to making a difference for those afflicted with this terrible disease and are currently focusing in 2 areas:
+The foundation is dedicated to making a difference for those afflicted with this terrible disease and is currently focusing in 2 areas:

 - increasing awareness